citizenz7/ft4a/README.md

 This code is running on https://www.ft4a.fr.

 ### About XBTT tracker
-/!\ A major update has just been released a few days ago (late december 2019) in official Github XBTT repo. **Don't use files from official repo** or this front-end will not work.
+/!\ A major update has just been released a few days ago (late december 2019) in official Github XBT repo. **Don't use files from official repo** or this front-end will not work.
 Please use my repo with "old stable" version: https://github.com/citizenz7/xbt

 ### Site settings
 #### WARNINGs: